codelearncreate/toolkit/src/collections/guides/preventing-sensory-overloads.md

   spaces, introduce items gradually to avoid over-stimulation, and provide sensory tools for regulation.
 Test and adapt audio, video, and lighting to prevent sensory overloads.
+exampleSection: >-
+  We collaborated with various groups of children throughout the Weavly project, each with unique needs and sensitivities.
+In many hands-on design activities, we provided students with diverse craft materials to fuel their imaginations and bring their ideas to life.
+However, we recognized that this approach might not suit every child, as presenting a large collection of items with different sensory attributes could trigger overload.
+Therefore, we consistently consulted with teachers to determine the most effective format for each group.

+  Even within the digital space of Weavly, we observed that the interface could be overwhelming.
+One option we incorporated, based on teacher recommendations, is "Simplification."
+This feature allows teachers to hide programming action blocks, simplifying the interface and gradually introducing more options as needed.

+  When using moving objects like robots or other toys in the classroom, we also observed sensitivities.
+To address this, we minimized the number of robots present or created simplified lesson plans to control the robot's movements, avoiding any fast or uncontrolled actions.
 ---
 ## Description